robertlho/Neural-signatures-of-speech-motor-coordination/Thesis_Excerpt.md

+# This is an excerpt from my thesis titled:
 # Wide-bandwidth electrographic characterisation of seizures in rat models of epilepsy using graphene micro-transistors
 ### UCL Queen Square Institute of Neurology – MSc Clinical Neuroscience